How to Fish

 Spinners or spinner baits are used to catch inshore or freshwater species.
 This bait works by having an arm or blade spin around a hook or a lead head jig.
 Spinner baits work by imitating the sounds and movements of prey.

 Nothing beats the real thing.
-Whether in saltwater or freshwater, live bait is often considered one of the simplest and most effective methods of fishing.
+Whether in saltwater or freshwater, natural bait is often considered one of the simplest and most effective methods of fishing.
 They appear, smell and taste appealing to fish.
 However, to choose your bait, know your fish.
 The best tip and old saying for live bait is to “match the hatch.”
 This means whatever the fish is naturally eating is most likely your best bet to use as bait.

 Learning to throw a cast net can be essential to getting a live well of fresh, lively and local baits (Watch a video to learn how to pick a cast net and another on how to throw it).
-Here are some popular, universal freshwater and saltwater live baits to help you get started:
+Here are some popular, universal freshwater and saltwater natural baits to help you get started:

 Improved Clinch Knot